-British Museum: Man arrested after a man stabbed nearby
+British Museum: Man arrested after man stabbed nearby

 It is understood the museum has been evacuated.

-There is "no outstanding risk to the public" and it is not being treated as terror-related, the Met says.
+There is "no outstanding risk to the public" and it is not being treated as terror-related, the Met Police says.

+Officers said cordons might be in place for much of the day.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.